Perry leads Navy over Tulsa 45-17

 Navy: The Midshipmen’s defense entered the day ranked 13th in the nation in rushing defense, giving up 90.3 yards per contest, and allowed Tulsa just 25 yards on the ground through the first half and 69 overall, 50 of which came on one drive early in the third quarter.
 Navy also ranked 12th in total defense before the game, allowing an average of 277 yards, and Tulsa gained just 99 in the first half and 174 through the first three quarters before ending up with 323 overall, adding more in the fourth quarter with the game already out of reach.

 Tulsa: The Golden Hurricane had several missed opportunities in the first quarter that might have made a difference.
 On their first possession, Jacob Rainey’s 30-yard field goal attempt hit the left upright for Tulsa’s fourth straight missed field goal attempt (three by Rainey).
-Then on Tulsa’s third drive, after Rainey did connect on a 41-yard field goal, it looked like Smith connected with Sam Crawford for a 98-yard touchdown pass.
+Then on Tulsa’s third drive, after Rainey did connect on a career-long 41-yard field goal, it looked like Smith connected with Sam Crawford for a 98-yard touchdown pass.
 But following a lengthy review, the play ended up being called back when it was determined that Crawford stepped out of bounds before making the catch.

 UP NEXT